24 of the Best Photography Spots in the Canadian Rockies

 The Canadian Rockies are well known for some of the most spectacular sceneries and breathtaking mountain lakes in the world.
 Famous glacially fed lakes such as Lake Louise, Moraine and Magalin lakes are the most recognised when the words “Canadian Rockies” are mentioned, and for good reason.

 The Canadian Rockies have an abundance of photogenic places, each possessing their own special beauty.
+And to capture the beauty with the right gear, here are some great Travel Lenses to try.

 If you are a hobby or professional photographer you know what I am talking about when I say, the Canadian Rocky Mountains have reawakened my enthusiasm in photography.